stephen-bunn/bethesda-structs/README-PYPI.rst

 This package aims to provide simple, programmatic access to the in-depth details of a plugin!

-.. note:: Because of how long it takes to build complete subrecord parers for a given plugin version, the **only** currently supported plugins are:
+   Because of how long it takes to build complete subrecord parers for a given plugin version, the **only** currently supported plugins are:

    - ``FNVPlugin`` - Fallout: New Vegas (*partial*)
    - ``F03Plugin`` - Fallout 3 (*partial and experimental*)